Web Site User’s Guide for Pathway Tools-Based Web Sites

 Once you have specified the desired constraints, use the “Find Organisms” button to search for all matching organisms.
 In the resulting table, which includes all properties for which at least one of the matching organisms has a value, you may click on any column heading to sort by that column.
 Click on a row to select that organism.

-The Search menu contains links to specialized search pages for Compounds, Genes/Proteins/RNAs, Reactions and Pathways.
+The Search section of the Tools menu contains links to specialized search pages for Compounds, Genes/Proteins/RNAs, Reactions and Pathways.
 Each such page contains options for searching using a number of different criteria, either individually or in combination.
 When the page is initially loaded, only the name searches are active, but by clicking on the different search bars, you can enable or disable additional search criteria.
 If multiple search criteria are specified for a given search, then unless otherwise specified the results must satisfy all of them (that is, an AND connector is used to combine the different criteria).
+By default, these type-specific searches search only the currently selected organism or database.
+However, for most of the search pages described below, the first search bar when enabled will allow you to conduct a search across multiple organisms.
+Simply check the box to search across multiple organisms/databases and specify the desired organisms using the multi-organism selector.
+Searches across large numbers of organisms may be time-consuming.
+For this reason, a maximum of 70 organisms can be selected.
+To search across larger numbers of organisms (BioCyc.org only), see Cross Organism Search.

 Many databases include information about DNA or mRNA sites other than genes.
 The kinds of sites that can be searched here include transcription units, promoters, terminators, transcription-factor binding sites, riboswitches, REP elements, transposons, phage attachment sites, etc., although most databases will not include all of these site types.